AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 {: .warning }

-Classes without a name as well as classes with a non-unique name won't be included in any LinkML export.
-This also applies relationships that involve those classes.
+Classes without a name as well as classes with a non-unique name will not be included in any LinkML export.
+This also applies to relationships that involve those classes.

 ### Add a relationship